 Bubble wands ($19.99 for 100): Perhaps gift your guests something they can use immediately, like wedding bubbles.
 Guests will rejoice in picking one up at their table or on their way into your reception, sure to pull it out for some fun throughout the day or night.

 The best wedding favors are the practical ones.
 Etsy is full of affordable gifts that are often made by independent artisans or small businesses, which is important if you’re trying to shop local.

 From custom popcorn bags to miniature soaps, search Etsy for bulk wedding favors at any price point.
 You can customize your search by cost, location, and wedding theme.
 Popular, affordable options are seed envelopes or seed papers, which allow guests to plant the seeds at home and watch them grow.

-If you’re on a tight budget and are happy with getting crafty, it’s often very cost-effective to make your DIY wedding favors.
-Using supplies from craft stores or dollar stores, you can create your gifts for wedding guests.
+If you’re on a tight budget and are happy with getting crafty, it’s often very cost-effective to make your own DIY wedding favors.
+Using supplies from craft stores or dollar stores, you can create unique wedding favors.

 The options are endless with DIY wedding favors.
 Some couples opt for homemade soy candles, while others craft “cocktail kits” consisting of a mixer, mason jar, small bottle of alcohol, straw, and nametag.
 If you’re a whiz in the kitchen, you might want to make some homemade jams or granola mix for guests.

-There are lots of options for bulk wedding favors.
-Depending on your wedding aesthetic and budget, you can give guests something small and sweet to say “thanks” for coming to your wedding.
-It’s important not to stress too much over wedding favors; however, because, at the end of the day, guests will take home memories of your nuptials, and those will last forever.
+There are tons of options when it comes to purchasing bulk wedding favors.
+Regardless of your wedding aesthetic and budget, a small gift that says 'thank you for coming to my wedding' is within reach.
+That being said, it’s important not to stress too much over your favors.
+Remember, at the end of the day, guests will take home wonderful memories of your nuptials, and those will last forever.